brockingtonm/zigbee2mqtt.io/docs/devices/E11-N1EA.md

 ## OTA updates
 This device supports OTA updates, for more information see [OTA updates](../guide/usage/ota_updates.md).

+## Inclusion and Reset
+This device is reset and put into inclusion mode by cycling the device power on 10 times.
+The bulb will start blinking to signify that it has been reset and that it is in inclusion mode.

+**NOTE**: If the device is still not recognized, cycle the device on 10 times, wait for the first blink, then cycle it again 10 times.
+This has been know to resolve pairing issues in some cases.

 ## Options
 *[How to use device type specific configuration](../guide/configuration/devices-groups.md#specific-device-options)*